UPC/ravada/docs/docs/monitoring.rst

 Server Monitoring
 =================

+Server monitoring is disable for default.
 In order to support Ravada server monitoring, you have to do a few steps:

+- install `netdata <http://my-netdata.io/>`_ on a ravada server
+- and enable monitoring in ``/etc/rvd_front.conf``

 Install my-netdata.io
 ---------------------